We have compiled a great collection of videos showing the top 150 basic sign language words.

 Like articles, punctuation marks are left out.
 They are also unnecessary (facial expression suffices).
 If you feel you need to add a punctuation mark, just trace the shape of the mark in the air with your pointer finger.

-Please see our American Sign Language Numbers page for videos of how different numbers are signed in ASL.
+Please see the Numbers section of our ASL Dictionary for videos of how different numbers are signed in ASL.

 Repeating a sign several times can make that sign plural.
 Repetition can also add another dimension to ASL.
 To show a continuous action, you would form the sign with a repeated, slow circular movement.
 To show a recurrent action, you would form the sign with several quick repeated movements.
 For example, you can sign LOOK several times with a slow motion to show that you gazed steadily at something, but signing LOOK with a quick repeated motion shows that you glanced at something numerous times.

 > Want to learn more?
-Find out which Start ASL course is right for you >
+Take Our ASL 1 Course for Free >